logic-star-ai/swe-bench-compressed/README.md

 ```

 ### Podman
-For some reason Podman refuses to load `docker-archive`s with manifests larger than a MiB.
-We had to split it in two :(
+⚠️ Podman cannot load docker-archives with manifests larger than 1 MiB.
+We split the archive into two parts:
 ```bash
 curl -L -#  https://huggingface.co/LogicStar/SWE-Bench-Verified-Compressed/resolve/main/saved.1.tar.zst?download=true | zstd -d --long=31 --stdout | podman load
 curl -L -# https://huggingface.co/LogicStar/SWE-Bench-Verified-Compressed/resolve/main/saved.2.tar.zst?download=true | zstd -d --long=31 --stdout | podman load
 ```

-Need it even faster?
-Use hf cli for faster download and pull the images directly from the OCI layout in parallel:
+For faster downloads and parallelized loading, use the Hugging Face CLI to download the compressed OCI Layout and our load.py script to load the images in parallel:

 ```bash
 # Clone the repo and cd into it